jeroenherczeg/beaver/README.md

-# An Artificial Intelligence Page Builder for Vue.js
+# An Modular Page Builder for Vue.js